MayankJ30/Simple-pygame/README.md

-##Simple arcadegame made using Pygame!
+##Simple arcade game made using Pygame!

 I made this game to practice my python and learn a little of pygame along the way :)
 ###Installation instructions -